roshankumar0036singh/auth-server/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of Auth Server seriously.
-If you believe you have found a security vulnerability, please report it to us as described below.
+If you believe you have found a security vulnerability, please report it to us as described below..

-**Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please send an email to [security@authserver.com].

 Please include:
 *   The project name and version